Tatarstan: Politics

-Tatarstan's unicameral State Council consists of 100 seats: fifty for representatives of the parties and fifty for deputies from the republic's localities.
-The Chairman of the State Council is Farit Mukhametshin, who has served since 27 May 1998.
+Tatarstan's unicameral legislature, the State Council, consists of 100 seats: 50 are elected in party lists and 50 by single-member constituencies.
+The chairman of the State Council is Farit Mukhametshin, who has served since 27 May 1998.
 The government is the Сabinet of Ministers.
-The prime minister of the Republic of Tatarstan is Alexei Pesoshin.
+The prime minister of the Republic of Tatarstan is Alexey Pesoshin.

-According to the Constitution of the Republic of Tatarstan, the Rais can be elected only by the people of Tatarstan, but due to Russian federal law, this law was suspended for an indefinite term.
+According to the Constitution of the Republic of Tatarstan, the head of the republic (known as rais) can be elected only by the people of Tatarstan, but due to Russian federal law, this law was suspended for an indefinite term.
 The Russian law on the election of governors says they should be elected by regional parliaments and that the candidate for Rais can be presented only by the president of Russia.

-In December 2022, regional lawmakers voted to change the title of the head of the republic from president to rais (an Arabic title for "leader"); lawmakers were expected to adopt new amendments to Tatarstan's constitution so that it would be in line with the 2020 amendments to the Constitution of Russia and a federal law in 2021 which abolished regional presidencies.
+In December 2022, regional lawmakers voted to change the title of the head of the republic from president to rais (an Arabic title for "leader"); lawmakers were expected to adopt new amendments to Tatarstan's constitution so that it would be in line with the 2020 constitutional amendments and a federal law in 2021 that abolished regional presidencies.
 The title of president was seen as the last remaining symbol of federalism following the centralisation reforms under Vladimir Putin.
-Incumbent president Rustam Minnikhanov originally was to retain the title of president until his term expires in 2025 under transitional agreements, however he became Rais in February 2024.
+Incumbent president Rustam Minnikhanov originally was to retain the title of president until his term expires in 2025 under transitional agreements; however, he became rais (head) in February 2024.